- Energy-efficient living

 You may want to walk all the way to where you are going, or combine walking with public transport.

 Brisk walking is an excellent way of getting your 30 minutes exercise per day.
-If you walk to and from work, you might not need to make extra time for exercise.
+Walking to and from work may mean you might not need to make extra time for exercise.

 Walking helps prevent cardiovascular disease.
 There is a strong link between walking and reduced rates of obesity, adult-onset diabetes and osteoporosis.
 Walking can also improve your sense of wellbeing.